browserengineering/book/book/invalidation.md

 }
 ```

-Now, we have to invalidate fields one by one.
-For example, when
-setting the `style` property from JavaScript, I'll invalidate all of
+When setting the `style` property from JavaScript, I'll invalidate all
-the fields:
+of the fields:

 ``` {.python}
 class JSContext: